Lidos and lilos

 The garden of Europe

 Winston Churchill was a big fan of Madeira, calling it the ‘floating garden’.
 On your Funchal holiday, you’ll find some of the world’s most exquisite floral displays, and there are six public gardens worth checking out.
-There’s even the famous Flower Festival that takes place every year, two weeks after Easter.
+There’s even a famous Flower Festival that takes place every year.

 An upbeat nightlife